Mendasp/NS2Plus/README.md

 Latest changes
 ==============
-- /08/2014
+- 18/08/2014
 	- Made medpack accuracy stricter, pickups have to occur in 25ms for it to count as a hit instead of the previous 100ms.
-	- Enabled TVGlare element in the main menu so the Fastload menu mods work again.
+	- Enabled tvglare element in the main menu so the Fastload menu mods work again.
+	- Added kills per weapon and the longest killstreak to the endgame stats.
+	- Fixed bug where the follow mode would try to follow entities that weren't players.

 - 16/08/2014
 	- Fixed amazing bug that made the Endgame Stats show every time the request key was released ignoring all laws of physics, common sense, and other stuff.
 Seriously, wtf.